AckerlyXu/heima/articles/site-recovery/delete-vault.md

 ms.tgt_pltfrm: na
 ms.workload: storage-backup-recovery
 origin.date: 07/04/2017
-ms.date: 07/31/2017
+ms.date: 08/28/2017
 ms.author: v-yeche

 ---
-# Delete Recovery Services vault
+# Delete a Site Recovery vault
-Dependencies prevent you from deleting recovery services vault and the actions you need to take varies based on the type of Azure Site Recovery scenario – VMWare to Azure, Hyper-V (with and without VMM) to Azure,  and Azure Backup.
-To delete a vault used in Azure Backup, check [this](../backup/backup-azure-delete-vault.md) link.
+Dependencies can prevent you from deleting an Azure Site Recovery vault.
+The actions you need to take vary based on the Site Recovery scenario: VMware to Azure, Hyper-V (with and without System Center Virtual Machine Manager) to Azure, and Azure Backup.
+To delete a vault used in Azure Backup, see [Delete a Backup vault in Azure](../backup/backup-azure-delete-vault.md).

 >[!Important]
->If you are testing the product, and want to rapidly delete the vault and are not concerned about data loss, then you can use the force delete method to remove vault and all its dependencies.
+>If you're testing the product and aren't concerned about data loss, use the force delete method to rapidly remove the vault and all its dependencies.

-> Please note that the PowerShell command will delete all the contents of the vault and is not a reversible step
+> The PowerShell command deletes all the contents of the vault and is not reversible.

-## Force delete vault using Powershell
+## Use PowerShell to force delete the vault

-Follow below steps to delete Site Recovery vault even if there are protected items
+To delete the Site Recovery vault even if there are protected items, use these commands:

     Login-AzureRmAccount -EnvironmentName AzureChinaCloud